 Owning a home entails lots and lots of maintenance duties.
 The one that is probably dreaded the most is roof replacement.
 The job is expensive and involves major decisions in the selection of roofing type, style, and color.
 If you lived in a different part of the world, you might opt for a roof made of straw, banana leaves, or sea grass.
 Unbelievably, some rural homes in Britain still use the thatched roof of yore.
 There are about 1000 full-time thatchers still practicing the trade.
 Although it is not fire-resistant, thatching does have high insulation value.
 As a resident in the modern world, though, you’ll probably need to select a roofing material that is longer-lasting and less maintenance-intensive.

 Asphalt shingles are popular for many reasons.
 Moderately priced, they’re available in many colors and styles.
 Their durability is evidenced by a traditional guarantee of 15 to 30 years or longer.
 Asphalt shingle splitting and cracking has been greatly reduced by reinforcement with fiberglass fibers.
 This also allows the use of a lighter-weight shingle.
 When using a nail gun, a professional roofer can install them at a very fast pace.
-Shingles are also made of slate, wood, rubber, plastic, and steel.
+Shingles are also made of slate, wood, rubber shingle roofs, composite shingles, and steel.

 Slate shingles have been used for centuries.
 They are almost impervious to the weather.
 Of course, they could be damaged by tornadoes, hurricanes, or oversized hailstones.
 The fact that you have a roof of stone means that it will probably last from 80 to 400 years.
 In many cases, the roof would outlast the building.
 The disadvantage is the cost and the fact that the structure of the building may need to be reinforced to support the extra weight.